Today’s Reading: Mark 6:30-56

 Feeds 5000, Walks on Water, Miracles

 Have you ever come home from work totally exhausted and wanting nothing more than a meal and time to rest, only to have a little one tug on your pant leg asking you to come play?
 You need the rest and the food, but your kids need you.
-So you gather up a little more strength and go toss the football, wrestle, or put together that doll house.
+So you gather up a little more strength and go toss the football, wrestle, or put together that dollhouse.

 When my plans are interrupted, especially my plans to recharge my batteries, I get grumpy.
 All the mental health experts on TikTok tell me that I must set aside “me time” and not let anything interrupt it.
 That’s Biblical, right?

-Well while that may be wise in some instances, it is not what we see Jesus do here.
+Well, while that may be wise in some instances, it is not what we see Jesus do here.
 He is interrupted.
 As a matter of fact, His quiet, quality time with his crew never even got started.
-The crowds of people saw what he was planning and ran on ahead of him.
+The crowds saw what he was planning and ran on ahead of him.
 They were already waiting for Him when He landed.
 How does He respond?
 Grumpy exasperation, like me?

 “When Jesus landed and saw a large crowd, He had compassion on them, because they were like sheep without a shepherd.
 So he began teaching them many things” (Mark 6:34).